mauriciopoppe/generator-node-npm/README.md

 [![NPM][npm-image]][npm-url]

-> Create npm modules using npm as the build system!
+> Create npm modules using `npm` as the build tool!

 ## Install